Rochester, New York: Twentieth century

+In 1950, the Census Bureau reported Rochester's population as 97.6% White and 2.3% Black.
 Rochester's black population tripled to more than 25,000 during the 1950s.
-Casually employed by the city's iconic industries, most African Americans in the city held low-pay and low-skill jobs, and lived in substandard housing.
-Discontent exploded in the 1964 Rochester race riot.
-Triggered by the attempted arrest of a 19-year-old intoxicated black male at a street block party, order was restored after three days, and only after Governor Nelson Rockefeller called out the New York National Guard.
-By the time the disturbance was over, five were dead (four in a helicopter crash) and 350 were injured.
-Almost a thousand people were arrested and 204 stores were either looted or damaged.

-In the wake of the riots, the Rochester Area Churches, together with black civil rights leaders, invited Saul Alinsky of the Industrial Areas Foundation to help the community organize.
-With the Reverend Franklin Florence, who had been close to Malcolm X, they established FIGHT (Freedom, Integration, God, Honor, Today), which successfully brought pressure to bear on Eastman Kodak to help open up employment and city governance.
+Casually employed by the city's major industries, most African Americans in the city held low-pay and low-skill jobs, and lived in substandard housing.
+Discontent exploded in the three-day 1964 Rochester race riot, which resulted in five deaths, 350 injuries, nearly a thousand arrests, and 204 stores looted or damaged.
+In the wake of the riot, the Rochester Area Churches, together with black civil rights leaders, invited Saul Alinsky of the Industrial Areas Foundation to help the community organize.
+With the Reverend Franklin Florence, they established FIGHT (Freedom, Integration, God, Honor, Today), which successfully brought pressure to bear on Eastman Kodak to help open up employment and city governance.